chakachuu/ren/README.md

 - explore how mood, time, and context can shift the feel of a webpage
 - keep a few secrets buried in the code… for those who dig deep, or stay up too late

-## 🖤 notes

-this repo is intentionally still messy, i’m letting it grow in public. all in all it's probably one of my best work so far so take a decent look at it, or maybe don't stare at it too much, it'll stare back at you.